Front Page: Traficom

 In the General Assembly of the International Civil Aviation Organization (ICAO) in 2016, the member states made the decision to implement the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 The decision made aviation the first field with a global market-based emissions reduction system.

-The aim of CORSIA is to ensure the carbon-neutral growth of international air traffic from 2020 onwards, meaning that as air traffic grows, the emissions should remain at the level of 2020.
+The aim of CORSIA is to ensure the carbon-neutral growth of international aviation.
 According to the goals of ICAO, the primary methods of achieving emission reductions are aircraft technology, sustainable alternative fuels as well as energy-efficient aviation and use of airspace.
 However, these measures will not be enough for the near future, and therefore a market-based compensation system is required.

-The growth of emissions is offset by purchasing emission units
+The growth of emissions is offset by purchasing Emission Units and Sustainable Aviation Fuels

 In CORSIA, aircraft operators offset the growth of emissions in international air traffic by purchasing CORSIA’s approved emission units, mainly originating from emission reduction projects in other fields, on the carbon market.
-The compensation obligation is calculated annually by comparing the emissions generated on the routes between CORSIA member states to the average of emissions in 2019.
-Further information on the obligations of aircraft operators can be found on the page on the monitoring, reporting and verification of emissions (External link).
+The compensation obligation is calculated annually by comparing the emissions generated on the routes between CORSIA member states to the baseline, which is 85% of 2019 emissions during 2024 – 2035 and by reducing the potential use of CORSIA-eligible fuels..
+Further information on the obligations of aircraft operators can be found on the page on the monitoring, reporting and verification of emissions (External link) and and in Commission Delegated Regulation (EU) 2019/1603 (External link).

 Participating states